ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ### Minimizing Implementation Complexity

 WebTransport has minimal interaction with HTTP and HTTP/3.
-Clients or servers can constrain their use of features to only those required to complete a WebTransport handshake:
+Clients and servers can constrain their use of features to only those required to complete a WebTransport handshake:

-* Generating/parsing the request method, host, path, protocol, optional Origin header, and perhaps some extra headers.
+* Generating/parsing the request method, host, path, protocol, optional Origin header field, and perhaps some extra header fields.

-* Generating/parsing the response status code, and possibly some extra headers.
+* Generating/parsing the response status code and possibly some extra header fields.

-The receiver can likely perform several of its HTTP-level requirements using bytestring comparisons.
+A WebTransport endpoint, whether a client or a server, can likely perform several of its HTTP-level requirements using bytestring comparisons.

-While HTTP/3 encodes HTTP messages using QPACK, the complexity can be minimized.
-Receivers can disable dynamic decompression entirely but must always support static decompression and Huffman decoding.
-Senders can opt to never use dynamic compression, static compression, or Huffman encoding.
+While HTTP/3 encodes HTTP messages using QPACK, this complexity can be minimized.
+When receiving, a WebTransport endpoint can disable dynamic decompression entirely but must always support static decompression and Huffman decoding.
+When sending, endpoints can opt to never use dynamic compression, static compression, or Huffman encoding.

 ## Protocol Overview